 If you’re inviting lots of little ones, set out some baby-approved favourites like individually wrapped Mum-Mum cracker packets or a basket of fruit-and-veggie squeeze pouches (they’re easy to clean up and toddlers go crazy over them).
 Consider setting up more than one makeshift diaper-change station in your house, too.
 If you haven’t needed to fully baby-proof yet, at least put up safety gates at the top and bottom of the staircase.
 (Some of your guests may be obsessed with climbing up and down the stairs.)

 After everything is set up and the decorations are out—but before the chaos begins—take a keepsake photo with the birthday kid.
 Once guests arrive, you’ll be busy hosting, and your baby may be overwhelmed by all the activity and commotion.

 7. Set realistic expectations

-On social media you’ve probably seen plenty of beautiful tablescapes and homemade cakes that look like they took days to bake.
-You’ve seen your mom friends upload adorable photos of their one-year-olds doing those trendy cake-smash photoshoots.
+On social media, you’ve probably seen plenty of beautiful tablescapes and homemade cakes that look like they took days to bake.
+You’ve seen your mom friends upload adorable photos of their one-year-olds doing cake-smash photoshoots.
 But don’t obsess or overspend—it’s not a contest.
 You probably won’t cherish the handmade pennant or bunting you slaved over late at night, and no one will really care if your cupcakes are store-bought or not.
 But you will want to remember the look on your baby’s face as she “opened” her first present.
 Your only goals for the first birthday party that truly matter are to have fun with your family and friends, and to pat yourself on the back for raising an increasingly cute small human.